International Development

 Application fee alternatives

-You might not want to create a Square account in each country you support merely to collect application fees.
-A good alternative is to use the Invoices API to periodically bill the seller for the use of the application.
-Because Square can process internationally issued cards bearing a Visa, Mastercard, American Express, JCB, Union Pay, or Discover logo, an invoice can be issued by, for example, an American developer to a French seller who can pay the invoice using their own credit card.
+You might not want to create a Square account in each country you support to collect application fees.
+An alternative is to use the Invoices API to periodically bill the seller for use of the application.
+Square can process internationally issued cards bearing a Visa, Mastercard, American Express, JCB, Union Pay, or Discover logo, so sellers can pay the invoice using their own credit card.

 Link to section